sei-noconnor/k3s-production/README.md

 2. Clone this repository: `git clone https://github.com/sei-noconnor/k3s-production.git`
 3. Navigate to: `cd k3s-production`.
-4. Rename `env.example` to `env` and set the variables in this file, many required defaults are intentionally missing, pay close attention to TOKEN and PASS values.
+4. Rename `env.example` to `env` and set the variables in this file, many required defaults are intentionally missing, pay close attention to TOKEN and PASS variables.
 5. Run `sudo ./prep`.
 This will install the binaries needed for the appliance, including terraform, ansible and the kubernetes binaries

 ## ENV File